zio/zio-optics/docs/overview/effectual_optics.md

 }
 ```

-To work with these optics, import `zio.optics.opticsm._` for optics where the result type is a `ZIO` value or `zio.optics.topics._` for optics where the result type is an `STM` value.
+To work with these optics, import `zio.optics.opticsm._` for optics where the result type is a `ZIO` value or `zio.optics.toptics._` for optics where the result type is an `STM` value.
 This will automatically bring the appropriate version of the `Optic` data type as well as its constructors and syntax into scope.

 For example, here is how we could define an optic to work with a nested value inside a `TMap`: